Monday April 13, 2020

 Agile literally means “moving quick and easy”.
 In terms of software development, Agile means delivering small chunks of stand-alone and workable codes that are pushed to production frequently.
 This means your traditional project plans that spanned over months and sometimes years in now cut short to sprints no longer than 2-3 weeks.
 All timelines are shrunk to deliver working code at the end of each sprint.

 DevOps is a set of practices that aim to automate the development, testing, and deployment so that code gets deployed to production as small and rapid releases as part of continuous development and continuous deployment (CI/CD).
 DevOps is a combination of the terms Development and Operations and aims to bridge the gap between the two entities enabling smooth and seamless production code moves.

 The traditional STLC holds no good when it comes to Agile.
 There is no time for all the documentation and the marked-out phases.
 Everything from plan, design, development, testing, and deployment needs to be winded up in a 2 to 3-week sprint.

 Here are some pointers that explain how testing is done in Agile projects:

 Traditional testing methods are difficult to fit in Agile and are unlikely to give the desired results.
 The best-suited methods for agile testing are listed below:

-BDD Testing makes life simple for testers and developers both.
+BDD Testing makes life simple for both testers and developers.
 The test cases and requirements are written in readable English with keywords (Gherkin Given/When/Then syntax).
 These requirement documents double up as test cases.